Pros and Cons of Owning Two Homes

 Requirements for a second home are more strict than those for primary homes.
 This is because you are now responsible for two homes—twice the expense and twice the upkeep.
 If you want a vacation property, you must also live in your second home at least part of the year (no renting it out!), otherwise it's considered an investment property and is subject to different requirements.
 In either case, below are a few general requirements you'll need to stick to in order to buy.

-• When it comes to income, this really depends on your debt-to-income ratio, credit score, and your down payment.
+- When it comes to income, this really depends on your debt-to-income ratio, credit score, and your down payment.
 That being said, you certainly don't have to be a millionaire to qualify to buy a second home.
-If you have rental income or a side job, you'll need prove you've had that income for at least two years for the lender to include it as part of your overall income.
+If you have rental income or a side job, you'll need proof (such as tax documents) you've had that income for at least two years for the lender to include it as part of your overall income.

 If your second home will be a vacation rental and you're going to be cleaning up after vacationers yourself, then be sure to factor in gas for the drive, cleaning supplies, and online listing costs in your return-on-investment scenario, not to mention the loss in productivity that comes with all the extra maintenance.